 If they are a fair-weather hiker, they may not go to a park for a couple of months after you purchased the permit.
 If you give them a gift card, they purchase the annual permit on the day they plan to use it.

 Free Days at MN State Park

-If you aren’t sure you want to commit, attend one of the free days in 2022.
+If you aren’t sure you want to commit, attend one of the free days.
 I’ve done this a few times.
 Once on National Get Outdoors days (get there early) and again on Black Friday when I wanted to take my alternative vehicle exploring.